sentora/sentora-core/etc/styles/zpanelx/DEVELOPERS-README.md

 If you have any questions about this theme, you can ask on the forums [zPanel Forums](http://forums.zpanelcp.com/forum.php) or contact me (Jason Davis [http://www.codedevelopr.com](http://www.codedevelopr.com))

+## Over-ride Module Icons ##
+You can replace the module icons that come with a Module on the zPanel dashboard screen with your own icons.

+To over-ride a Modules icon, simply create a folder and image file in this location...

+    /etc/styles/zpanelx/images/MODULE-NAME/assets/icon.png

+Replacing **MODULE-NAME** with the name of the module you are replacing.
+The Module name has to be the exact same name that the module uses in the modules folder for this over-ride to work!

+An example to over-ride the MySQL Database module's icon...

+    /etc/styles/zpanelx/images/mysql_databases/assets/icon.png

 ## Console Logging ##
 You can log to the Browsers JavaScript Console for debugging using this function below.